sylvain-viole/Postman-auto-test_GBooks-API/README.md

-# WCS project 1 : google books API automated testing.
+# Google books API automated testing project.

 ### This repo hosts a test package (documentation and scripts) for the google books API.